zhangzheheng12345/visual-brainfuck-web/README.md

 ![Website image](https://s1.ax1x.com/2022/12/19/zqRsw8.jpg)

 A Brainf\*ck interpreter online.
-Visit [visual-brainfuck-web Github Page](https://visual-brainfuck-web.vercel.app) to have a try.
+Visit [visual-brainfuck-web](https://visual-brainfuck-web.netlify.app) to have a try.

 If you don't have any idea about what Brainf\*ck exactly is, visit [Brainf\*ck Wiki](https://esolangs.org/wiki/brainfuck).

-The website use Vue.
+The website use Vue3.

 ## Usage

 ### To run & stop

 The green triangle button runs the Brainf\*ck code in the large text area.
 The green square button immediately stops the running program.
-The green button with two lines stops the running program.
+The green button with two lines suspends the running program.

 ### Minify your code